Drat47/Portfolio_Manage_Dashboard/README.md

    npm install

-3. Run the frontend development server:
+3. Start the frontend server:

    npm run dev

-4. Open your browser and visit:
+4. Open your browser at:

    http://localhost:5173

 ## Usage

-- First, sign up with a new account.
+- Sign up for a new user account.
-- Then log in using your credentials.
+- Log in using your credentials.
-- Add, edit, or delete your investments.
+- Add, edit, delete your portfolio investments.
-- Use the search bar to filter investments.
+- Use the search box to find investments quickly.
-- View the pie chart for investment distribution.
+- View your portfolio investment distribution on the pie chart.
-- Log out when done.
+- Log out once finished.

 ## Troubleshooting

-- **401 Unauthorized Error:**
+- Receiving **401 Unauthorized** error?
-  After restarting the backend server, you need to sign up and log in again because existing tokens become invalid.
+  After restarting the backend, re-register and log in as tokens do not persist in-memory.

-- **TailwindCSS styles not applying:**
+- TailwindCSS styles not showing?
-  Make sure your `index.css` contains Tailwind directives, restart the frontend dev server, and clear your browser cache.
+  Verify Tailwind CSS imports, restart frontend server, and clear browser cache.

-- **npm run dev error (ENOENT):**
+- Errors running `npm run dev`?
-  Make sure you run commands inside the frontend folder where `package.json` is located.
+  Ensure you run commands in the correct frontend directory where `package.json` exists.

-## Future Improvements
+## Future Enhancements

-- Add persistent database support (PostgreSQL, MySQL)
+- Persistent database integration (PostgreSQL, MySQL)
-- Implement password hashing and more secure JWT tokens.
+- Secure password hashing and JWT authentication
-- User profile management and password reset features.
+- User profile page and password recovery
-- Export and import investments as CSV files.
+- Export/import investments in CSV format
-- Pagination or infinite scrolling for large investment lists.
+- Pagination or infinite scroll for large portfolios
-- Enhanced responsive design and UI improvements for mobile.
+- Fully responsive and mobile-friendly UI enhancements

 ## License